dcox45/dcox45.github.io/about.md

 ---
 # About me

-Hello world.
+Hello world!
 My name is Dylan.

 I grew up mostly in Toronto, where I attended U of T studying Anthropology.
 My most formative 2 years, however, were spent in Chicago, IL, where I completed my Masters Degree in the Social Sciences, taught myself a wide range of tech skills, and worked for one year for